-This year's theme is 'Vision 2030' and our esteemed guest speakers will be discussing climate, inclusion and their work and vision to make the world a better place by 2030.
+This year's theme is 'Vision 2030' and our esteemed guest speakers discussed climate, inclusion and their work and vision to make the world a better place by 2030.

-We are thrilled to have the following excellent guest speakers on Thursday 21st November at the ASDC National Conference.
+We were thrilled to have the following excellent guest speakers on Thursday 21st November at the ASDC National Conference.

 Professor Sir Mark Walport